Curvature Tensors

 Although this is a useful and intuitive characterization of curvature, it is not yet complete since it is restricted to vector fields along families of curves.
 Instead, we seek a characterization of curvature which is applicable to arbitrary vector fields.
 The displacement operation indicates that curvature is somehow related to second covariant derivatives.

-It is often instructive to consider the special case of the Euclidean connection
+It is often instructive to consider the special case of the Euclidean connection \(\bar{\nabla}\).
+Recall that the Euclidean connection can be expressed in terms of smooth coordinates as

-We then compute the following in smooth coordinates (noting that
+We then compute the following in smooth coordinates (noting that \(\bar{\nabla}_X\partial_i = 0\) for any \(X\) in the Euclidean connnection):

 Again, it also follows that